tucats/ego/README.md

 out of scope at the end of the basic block.)

-### array
-The `array` statement is used to allocate an array.
-An array can also be created as an array constant and stored in a variable.
-The array statement identifies the name of the array and the size, and optionally an initial value for each member of the array.

-    array x[5]
-    array y[2] = 10

-The first example creates an array of 5 elements, but the elements are `<nil>` which means they do not have a usable value yet.
-The array elements must have a value stored in them before they can be used in an expression.
-The second example assigns an initial value to each element of the array, so the second statement is really identical to `y := [10,10]`.

 ### const
 The `const` statement can define constant values in the current scope.
 These